-The Company received \$9,639,520 in net proceeds from the issuance of units during the three months ended March 31, 2013 compared to \$2,113,575 in net proceeds from the issuance of units during the three months ended March 31, 2012.
-During the three months ended March 31, 2013 certain of the additional closing costs were not eligible to be treated as share issue costs and as a result they have been expensed.
-Net unit proceeds per the condensed consolidated interim statements of cash flows include gross unit proceeds less cash issue costs attributable to the shares only.
+The Company received \$9,639,520 in net proceeds from the issuance of units during the year ended December 31, 2013 compared to \$671,570 in net proceeds from the issuance of units during the year ended December 31, 2012.
+Also in 2012, the Company incurred \$90,771 in deferred financing costs that were treated as share issue costs in 2013.
+The net proceeds from units issued in 2013 were \$8,575,000.
+However, as a result of a portion of the unit proceeds and issue costs being accounted for as a derivative liability the net proceeds on the consolidated statement of cash flows is \$9,639,520.
+During the year ended December 31, 2013 certain of the additional closing costs were not eligible to be treated as share issue costs attributable to the shares only.
 The portion of the unit issue costs attributable to the derivative liability has been expensed.

-The units issued in the current quarter were the \$0.80 units issued in conjunction with the Reverse Acquisition while in the prior quarter the units issued were the CDN \$0.50 units.
+The units issued in the year ended December 31, 2013 were the \$0.80 units issued in conjunction with the Reverse Acquisition while in the prior period the units issued were the CDN \$0.50 units.